 RUDY ADRIAN: Twilight (Atmospheric Works Vol. 2) (1999)

-“Twilight is a perfect balance between ambient, tribal and Berlin School EM structures and the best way of getting in and taming his so poetic universe”
+“Twilight is a perfect balance between ambient, tribal and Berlin School”

 TWILIGHT (Atmospheric Works Vol. 2) is Rudy Adrian's 2nd opus.
 It's mainly a collection of 10 ambiospheric titles which depicts soundscapes and nature moods among which 2 are real jewels of sequenced beats which have nothing to envy to the masters of the kind.
 The foggy moods of Rudy Adrian twinned to the soft flute of Nick Prosser create a unique approach of melancholy which increases the sense of this soft and musical poetry which inhabits the sonic bard who is New-Zealand's musical treasure.